 The WBTV-LP Programming Committee objectively chooses programming applications/show content based on:

-- and how the applicant is involvement in the station.
+and how the applicant is involved in the station.

 Applicants should note:

-- If your application is accepted, WBTV-LP requires that you become a contributing member in time and/or an annual fee.
-We are still working on these details, but we are committed to keeping programming membership cost sensitive, while also ensuring that our community run station has the volunteer hours and funding it needs to succeed.
+If your application is accepted, WBTV-LP requires that you become a contributing member in time and/or an annual fee.
+We are committed to keeping programming membership cost sensitive, while also ensuring that our community-run station has the volunteer hours and funding it needs to succeed.

-- Note: For our first schedule, live shows will need to be between 10 a.m. and 10 p.m.
-Sunday-Friday and 10 a.m.-5 p.m. on Saturdays (VCAM’s open hours, the location of our studio).
-Please factor this in when factoring in your preferred live time slot.
+Note: Live shows will need to be between 10 a.m. and 10 p.m.
+Sunday-Friday and 10 a.m.-5 p.m. on Saturdays (these are Media Factory’s open hours, where the WBTV-LP studio is located).
+Please factor this in when requesting your preferred live time slot.
 If you want to pre-record your show, there is more flexibility with air time.

-- Finally, know that ee greatly value the time and effort as you will make to create rad radio!
+Finally, know that we greatly value the time and effort you put into creating great radio programming!